How to Tell Friends and Family the Difficult News

 1. Prepare yourself: Take a moment to gather your thoughts and emotions before breaking the news.
 It can be helpful to rehearse what you want to say beforehand.
 Although sharing it might trigger your own grief, telling them can become a source of comfort, as you are reminded of how many people loved the person as you did.

-Remember, the more people you tell, the larger support group you’ll have.
+Remember, the more people you share the news with, the larger support group you’ll have.

 2. Choose the right time and place: Find a time and place where you can have a private and uninterrupted conversation.
 When a meeting doesn’t work for your inner circle of friends and family, the next best option is a phone call.
 Try to stay away from emails or texts (or just assuming they’ll find out on social media).
 For your larger community, an email or social post can be an effective way to inform them of their loss.

-4. Don’t accept help: If they provide offers of help, finances and support seem overwhelming, it’s okay to say, “thank you, I’ll let you know when I need something.
+4. Don’t accept help: Offers of help, finances and support may be overwhelming – it’s okay to say, “thank you, I’ll let you know when I need something.
 Right now I am just recognizing and adjusting to this new reality.”

 If you do have several practical needs, have a friend be the go-to person for making these arrangements, taking care of children or pets, or providing meals for you.
 You shouldn’t need to organized your own life while you grieve your loved ones.